Unboxed-Software/solana-course/content/movie-review-pt1.md

 ## State

-By now, we should be familiar with the fact that programs on Solana are stateless, so the only way to persist state is with accounts.
+By now, we should be familiar with the fact that programs on Solana are stateless and the only way to persist state is with accounts.
 This is done by writing state to the data fields of System Accounts, but remember this field is just bytes of data.
 In order for us to be able to read/update this field in the program, we should have a way to deserialize a specific account’s data field similarly to how we will deserialize the `instruction_data` passed in.
 That logic for how a specific account (say an account representing a MovieReview) will live inside the state.rs file.

 In order to deserialize account data, we must first define how that data should be deserialized.
 To do that, we’ll need to create a struct inside state.rs that will represent what we want the byte buffer to be deserialized into.
 Again, we’ll be using some Borsh macros to make this process a little easier.